ConfusedVorlon/SwifterEnum/README.md

     validates :album_status, swifter_enum: true

 Run your tests and fix any issues.

-For me, the most common issue is where I was previously using `album_status.to_sym`.
+The main change is where you were assuming that your enum would return a string value.

+Typically, in my code, I would convert these to a symbol before comparing.
+So, I have to remove `album_status.to_sym` calls.

 Now I can use `album_status.value` to get a symbol value,